firefly-iii/docs/docs/docs/references/data-importer/third-party-tools.md

-(TODO cleanup)

-# Other data import tools
+# Third-party tools

 There are various scripts and tools you can use, if the Firefly III Data Importer does not fit your use case.

 !!! info
     These are all developed by other users, feel free to contact them if you have support questions.

 ## Transaction classification